thealinamichelle/pe-projects/alina/journal.md

 - Figure out what visual assets or help that you need
 - Get ready to put the code into place

+#### questions

+What mood you are going for and why?
+- Alina is an creative web dev who can bring professional layout with an air of humor and whimsy

+What content do I need?
+-

+What font or font pair helps evoke that?
+What colors would help?
+Should I use any graphics?
+What visual tricks would lend themselves to this story?
+How will the site change and grow?
+Will there be more than one page at this stage?
+How can I measure if this design is successful?

+### video notes

 #### yesterday's highlights:
 -
 ---------------------------------------------------------------------------